-McLean has a free parking lot directly behind the building off of Elm St. The entrance to the clinic (located inside the McLean Massage Center) is on the same side of the building as the parking lot.
+McLean has a free parking lot in front of the building.
+Parking is ample and open.
+The entrance to the clinic (located inside the McLean Massage Center) is on the same side of the building as the parking lot.

 Having a prescription from your referring doctor is state law in Virginia.
 Although Maryland is a direct access state for physical therapy, it is our policy to ask for a prescription so that we can provide you with the best possible care and communication between you, your physician and your therapist.